Image (album): Overview

+With the success of their 1991 Under the New Moon Tour, several major record labels were trying to sign Luna Sea, but the band turned them all down as they felt it was too soon.
+When Akira Sekiguchi, director of Victor, agreed to allow them to debut with an album and to allow the band to self-produce it, Luna Sea signed to MCA Victor and released Image on May 21, 1992.
 The album was supported by the Image or Real, its three date encore, and After the Image tours for a total of 25 shows and an accumulative audience of 28,500.

 The song "Search For Reason" is re-recorded from their 1989 demo "Shade".
 "Vampire's Talk" was originally titled "Feeling", and "In Mind" was titled "Sinful Song".
 This recording of "Moon" is a longer, reworked version of the song from their debut album Luna Sea.
 Guitarist Sugizo cited "Wish" as one of the songs wherein he tried to replicate the "psychedelic feel of shoegaze bands" by using effects, "like playing fast with a wah-wah pedal, or using tape-echo and harmonizers.
 I couldn’t figure out how they did it, so I just made it into my own thing."

 "Déjàvu" and "Wish" were both re-recorded by the band for the 2000 compilation album Period -the Best Selection-.

 Image was remastered and re-released by Universal Music Group on December 5, 2007, it came with a DVD of the promotional video for "Déjàvu".
 This version reached number 189 on the Oricon chart.

 "Déjàvu" was also covered by Mucc for the 2007 Luna Sea Memorial Cover Album -Re:birth-.

 This album's version of "Moon" was covered by Masami Tsuchiya for the 2007 Luna Sea Memorial Cover Album -Re:birth-.

 "Wish" was covered by Sid for the 2007 Luna Sea Memorial Cover Album -Re:birth-.

 Luna Sea's first Lunatic X'Mas 2018 -Introduction to the 30th Anniversary- concert at Saitama Super Arena on December 22, 2018 was subtitled Image or Real after the album's 1992 tour.
 There they performed some songs that had not been played since the original tour.

 Image and the band's seven other major label studio albums, up to Luv, were released on vinyl record for the first time on May 29, 2019.